andreigkuznetsov/demoqa-srf/README.md

-This is files ltsson on automative testing project
+This is files lesson on automative testing project